kapilchaulagai/learning_notes_and_practices/Obsidian_Vault/Office Tasks and Notes/IMPORTANT NOTES.md

 //web
-sometimes attr drop down in change attr macro config is not working photo validator is not hiding on hidden change attr macro perform linkedapp change on attr macro not working dropdown corrupt issue inparams edit and submit not happening issue sorting in workspace not happening issue displayLocationAs is null after updating
+sometimes attr drop down in change attr macro config is not working photo validator is not hiding on hidden change attr macro perform inparams edit and submit not happening issue
 ```
 Interlinking: [[abcd]]
 Heading1: # abcd